craigbro/libre/README.md

 **Attention: It is not longer needed to run `lein fighwheel` separately.
 This is now taken care of behind the scenes**

-**Emacs Users: be sure you are running the latest cider-nrepl and clojure-mode from the MELPA archive.**

 ## Trying it out